GBrachetta/guillermo/README.md

 Although the gallery was already perfectly functional, it bugged me that the thumbnails showing in it were the full-sized images, thus if the gallery contained large files those took time to download and render.

-Trying to offer the best possible experience is that I decided to incorporate the functionality of automatically creating reduced thumbnails of the original files.
+In order to offer the best possible experience I decided to incorporate the functionality of automatically creating small thumbnails of the original files.

 The way I dealt with this is as follows: